StoneLegion/GTNH-2021/server/Quest Changes.md

 This is not meant to add or remove and or modify quests rewards, etc. This is just to display our info on quests that normally are info placeholders for server admins and people playing single player.

 ## Your First Night:

-Your first task will be to find food, and a shelter for the night.
-The nights will be cruel, as this pack has hardcore darkness.
-It probably would be a good idea to collect some food now...

-§lNote: You don't need to keep this book, you can use tilde to open quests without the book.§r
+We recommend that you don't leave the safety of spawn or the 4k4k bunker anytime other than early morning as that will give you the most time to collect the dirt, logs and gravel for the first 2 quests giving you a torch and access to basic tools.
+If you don't run/jump much before you create a farm, then you shouldn't need to hunt any mobs for food.

 Welcome to the StoneLegion.com Server!
 If you like to know more info about our server, rules, etc type in §4/help§r and all the links are clickable.
 You can also just go directly to §S§2StoneLegion.com§r for more information!

 §3Hopefully you didn't get munched by a monster while reading this.

 ## Mushroom Biomes?
 Why Are There So Many?
 "Server Rules!"